 I trust women to make their own healthcare decisions, which is why I oppose efforts to block access to comprehensive reproductive care and fully support measures that help protect women’s health.

 There is a steady drumbeat to overturn Roe v.
 Wade and take away a woman’s right to choose—even in the tragic cases of rape, incest, or dangerous health risks.
 Women in Texas face some of the most extreme barriers in accessing reproductive healthcare in the country.
 These excessive restrictions are not supported by medical experts—but they do shutter safe, comprehensive clinics and jeopardize women’s health.
-That is why I sponsored the Women’s Health Protection Act, which would make unlawful many of the kinds of state and local restrictions that block women’s ability to obtain high-quality reproductive healthcare.
+That is why I am a sponsor of the Women’s Health Protection Act, which would make unlawful many of the kinds of state and local restrictions that block women’s ability to obtain high-quality reproductive healthcare.

 Attacks on reproductive healthcare are far-reaching, and a woman’s ability to access birth control is threatened as well.
 After the Supreme Court ruled in favor of employers being able to deny their employees birth control, I joined the Protect Women’s Health from Corporate Interference Act—a bill that would have fixed that decision.